clolsonus/VirtualChoir/README.md

 2. Trim the start of each clip the correct amount to perfectly align all the claps (done!)
 3. Mix the audio tracks together (done!)
+4. Beat syncing.
+Find small adjustments throughout the piece to improve the sync.
+This doesn't change the overall tempo or push/pull of the piece, but can hide when individual notes come in early or late and tightens up the whole result (with some necessary loss to audio quality.)
+5. Very rudimentary video tiling/mosaicing and combining with synced audio to produce a proof of concept result.
+Exciting!

 ![chroma sync](images/chroma.png?raw=true "Chroma Representation")

 ## Here are fancier things I plan (hope) to add:

-1. Beat syncing.
-Find small adjustments throughout the piece to improve the sync.
-2. Generate a choir video with an array of the input videos (with the fully mixed sound track.)
+1. A better and more general scheme for assembling the mosaic video (figuring out sizes and arrangments, possibly with some sensible user input to steer the final result choices.)
-3. For larger choirs, enable a grouping function along with video mixing options to be able to zoom on groups or individuals to make the video more interesting.
+2. For larger choirs, enable a grouping function along with video mixing options to be able to zoom on groups or individuals to make the video more interesting.